annargrs/blog/_posts/2020/2019-04-16-reviewing-data.markdown

 Interestingly, the same argument can be made about systems papers: should there be a cap on how many incremental modifications of BERT {% cite RogersKovalevaEtAl_2020_Primer_in_BERTology_What_we_know_about_how_BERT_works %} the community should produce before the next breakthrough?

-## Myth 6: Every resource paper has to come with DL experiments
+### Myth 6: Every *ACL resource paper has to come with DL experiments

 All of the above myths are straightforward to rebuff, because they reflect logical fallacies and predispositions to dislike research that does not resemble a mainstream NLP system paper.
 But there is one that seems to correspond to a genuine rift in the community: